JATEPHP/JATE/README.md

 ```
 bower install JATE
 ```
-Not to move the entire project folder from the bower can copy and paste the file only _jate.php_ and place it in the root of your project ensuring that the files pointed to are in the right path.
-Once done just include _jate.php_ in _index.php_ of your project to be able to take advantage of its capabilities.
+Just can copy and paste the file _jate.php_ in the root of your project and be sure that the files point in the right path.
+Once done include _jate.php_ in _index.php_ of your project to be able to take advantage of its capabilities.
 ###### MANUAL
-Just download and uncompress zip file from GitHub.
+Download and uncompress zip file from GitHub.
 ## NATIVE
-A system in PHP to better handle HTML, CSS and JS.
+JATE is system in PHP for simply manage HTML, CSS and JS.
-Recommend the use of Bootstrap.
+Recommend the use of Bootstrap3.

 ## GETTING STARTED